This voyage will open for bookings on September 25th at 12:00 CEST.

-Because of this French annexation and overseas territory, the island became a mix of French and Melanesian influences, a melting pot of different ethnic influences including Asian communities and people from other islands.
+Because of the French annexation in 1853 and overseas territory in 1946, the island became a mix of French and Melanesian influences, a melting pot of different ethnic influences including Asian communities and people from other islands.

 This mixed culture is still all around, for example in Nouméa, the seaside capital of New Caledonia, where European style architecture and glamorous marinas feel like you’re on the French Riviera.
 While at the same time, outside the capital, the mountains, rainforests and grasslands feel like the local Pacific culture again.